 Even though those UV rays from the sun – or tanning beds – give you that nice bronzed, tan look you’ve been missing all winter, they can also cause sun damage to your skin leading to skin cancer or melanoma (a rarer, more dangerous type of skin cancer).

 Skin cancer is the most common type of cancer in both in the US, UK, Australia, and New Zealand.
 Melanoma, the deadliest form of skin cancer, accounts for roughly 2% of all skin cancer cases but the 5 year survival rate is quite high at 91%.
 Let’s talk about melanoma prevention.

 One factor leading to a high survival rate is early detection.
 Know your skin and regularly check yourself for irregular spots.
 Freckles, birthmarks, and even moles are quite common and usually not irregular, but keep an eye on them to make sure they don’t change over time.
-This 12-minute video goes over how to check yourself for skin cancer.

 A good rule of thumb to follow when trying to decide if that new freckle or spot looks irregular is the ABCDE rule: